Reviewed By Joana Garrido DVM

 Apple is a delicious low-calorie treat your dog will enjoy munching on.
-This crunchy fruit is loaded with fiber, vitamins A, and vitamin C, which play a vital role in keeping your dog in good shape.
+This crunchy fruit is loaded with fiber, vitamin A, and vitamin C, which play a vital role in keeping your dog in good shape.

-Apple also promotes good dental health since it can clean your dog’s teeth and prevent plaque build-up.
+Apple also promotes good dental health since it can clean your dog’s teeth and prevent plaque buildup.

 Just make sure to remove the apple core and seeds before feeding the fruit’s flesh to your dog.

 The apple core is a potential choking hazard and stomach obstruction.
 The seeds, on the other hand, contain small quantities of cyanide.

 Banana contains fiber, vitamin B6, vitamin C, potassium, and magnesium.
 These nutrients provide many beneficial effects on dogs, including:

 Your dog’s digestive system will also have difficulty breaking it down.
 As a result, he may end up having a severe case of stomach blockage.

-Blueberries are high in fiber, vitamin C, and antioxidants, offering lots of health benefits to dogs.
+Blueberries are high in fiber, vitamin C, and antioxidants, offering many health benefits to dogs.

 These nutrients strengthen your dog’s immune system, fight off cancer, and slow down cognitive deterioration.

-Another safe way to prepare the fruit for your dog is by mashing or pureeing it and then spreading it on his dog food.
+Another safe way to prepare these fruits for your dog is by mashing or pureeing them and then spreading them on his dog food.

 Cranberries are also popular supplements for pooches with urinary tract problems.

 On the other hand, feeding your dog too many cranberries can cause harm to his kidneys.
-Due to the fruit’s acidity, it may lead to the formation of kidney stones and worse, kidney failure.
+Due to the fruits’ acidity, it may lead to the formation of kidney stones and worse, kidney failure.

 Prevent this health issue from occurring by serving cranberries sparingly and in small amounts.

 Kiwi is high in vitamins C, E, and K. Antioxidants, including flavonoids and carotenoids, are found in this fruit.
 It is also high in fiber, carbohydrates, and water.

 Make sure to serve peeled kiwi to your dog.
 Avoid giving the skin to your dog as it is hard to chew and contains too much fiber.

 Moreover, the cantaloupe is low in calories and high in water, making it a suitable treat for dogs with weight issues when fed in moderation.

 Avoid excessive feeding as it will result in adverse effects due to its high sugar level.
 Do not include cantaloupe rinds when serving.

-The rind has a tough texture high in fiber, which can then cause mild to severe problems.
+The rind has a tough texture and is high in fiber, which can then cause mild to severe problems.
 These include digestive upset, diarrhea, choking, and impaction.

 Mango is high in fiber and rich in vitamins, including vitamins A, B6, C, and E. It also has potassium, beta-carotene, and alpha-carotene.

 The fruit’s skin is difficult to digest.
 The pit is also bad for your dog as it contains trace amounts of cyanide, which is toxic to dogs.
 It is also a choking hazard and can cause serious blockage in his stomach.

-Orange is abundant in vitamin C, which comes quite handy in detoxifying your dog’s system.
+Orange is abundant in vitamin C, which comes quite in handy in detoxifying your dog’s system.
 It also keeps his skin healthy and coat glossy.
 Orange contains traces of potassium and fiber too.

 Overfeeding him with oranges will lead to digestive problems.
 Always peel the fruit’s skin and remove all seeds to keep your dog safe from choking.

-Small amounts of calcium, phosphorous, and zinc can be found in the fruit too.
+Small amounts of calcium, phosphorous, and zinc can be found in this fruit too.
 These vitamins and minerals greatly improve your dog’s digestion and maintain his immune system.

 Since pineapple is significantly high in fiber and sugar, never serve it in large amounts.
-Dispose of the pineapple’s core and skin as these parts may get lodged in your dog’s throat or lead to impaction.
+Dispose of the pineapple’s core and skin, as these parts may get lodged in your dog’s throat or lead to impaction.

 Pears are great snacks for dogs.
 Dogs can gain healthy amounts of dietary fiber, copper, vitamin C, and vitamin K from pears.
 These nutrients play a big role in proper blood clotting and strengthening your dog’s immune system.